 Pictured here circa 1930.
 BBDM 92.24.1384

-The hospital became a multi-building complex, including the entire Tower complex, and temporary, wooden structures were constructed on the Post’s parade grounds.
+The hospital grew into a multi-building complex, including the entire Tower complex.
+Temporary wooden structures were constructed on the Post’s parade grounds.
 This was the largest military hospital in the United States to treat wounded and convalescent soldiers.

 View of Fort Sheridan looking northwest, showing the Tower and temporary

-buildings for Lovell General Hospital across the parade grounds.
+buildings for General Hospital No. 28 (later Lovell General Hospital) across the parade grounds.

 The "Trackless Train" at Fort Sheridan moved wounded between